Compare

 You'd like an MCP server + drop-in clients in 15 languages so AI agents can use the same product you do.

-EU jurisdiction, but specifically Germany under German law.
+EU jurisdiction, but specifically Germany under German law, with the hosting location stated plainly.

 Pick Monica when